aspect-extensions/.github/profile/README.md

 But anyone who’s used it knows: some important workflows are… missing, awkward, or just not adapted to your organization.
 Coverage.
 Formatting.
 Linting.
 Test reporting.
 Documentation.
 Release automation.

-That’s where **AEL extensions** come in.
+That’s where **AXL extensions** come in.
 They extend the build system in small, composable tasks that solve the *real* problems Bazel users run into every day.

 ---

 ## About the Language

-AEL (Aspect Extension Language) is a **dialect of Starlark** — the same language Bazel itself uses.
+AXL (Aspect Extension Language) is a **dialect of Starlark** — the same language Bazel itself uses.
 That means extensions are:
 - 🔎 **Familiar**: if you’ve ever read a Bazel `BUILD` file or rule, AXL will be readable.
 - 🔒 **Safe and deterministic**: no hidden side effects, no unbounded execution — perfect for reproducible builds.
 - 🧩 **Composable**: tasks can interact with Bazel’s query & build APIs while staying lightweight and easy to share.

-By using Starlark under the hood, AEL makes it possible to write high-level workflow automation that still feels native to Bazel.
+By using Starlark under the hood, AXL makes it possible to write high-level workflow automation that still feels native to Bazel.
+This is the Bazel equivalent of Buck2's https://buck2.build/docs/bxl/.

 ---